- Apologia: Physician-assisted suicide

 I am troubled.
 I believe we have not learned our philosophical lessons from history.

-Consider the following passage from Dr. Leo Alexander (1905-1985), medical advisor to the U.S. Chief of Counsel at the Nuremberg Trials, trials in which Nazis were convicted of crimes against humanity (this passage is from Alexander's paper "Medical Science Under Dictatorship," New England Journal of Medicine, July 4, 1949):
+Consider the following passage from Dr. Leo Alexander (1905-1985), medical advisor to the U.S. Chief of Counsel at the Nuremberg Trials, trials in which Nazis were convicted of crimes against humanity (this passage is from Alexander's paper "Medical Science Under Dictatorship," The New England Journal of Medicine, 241:2, July 14, 1949):

 "Whatever proportions these crimes finally assumed, it became evident to all who investigated them that they had started from small beginnings.
 The beginnings at first were merely a subtle shift in emphasis in the basic attitude of the physicians.
 It started with the acceptance of the attitude, basic in the euthanasia movement, that there is such a thing as life not worthy to be lived."